mattkleiny/godot/DESIGN.md

 - [ ] Allow specifying a `RenderPipeline` on a:
   - [ ] Per-project basis.
   - [ ] Per-viewport basis.
+- [ ] Fix the icons to work in different themes.

 ## Example